 You can best prepare for a fat transfer to the breast procedure by:

-- Researching about the procedure online
+• Researching the procedure online

-- Finding a plastic surgeon skilled in fat transfer
+• Finding a plastic surgeon skilled in fat transfer

-- Providing your detailed medical history to Dr Turner
+• Providing your detailed medical history to Dr Turner

-- Choose and save the date – organise time off work
+• Choose and save the date – organise time off work

-- Stop smoking four weeks before the procedure
+• Stop smoking four weeks before the procedure.

-- If you’re obese or overweight – lose some weight
+• If you’re obese or overweight – lose some weight.

-- Stop taking aspirin and blood-thinning medications
+• Stop taking aspirin and blood-thinning medications.

-- Prepare a room for recovery after surgery
+• Prepare a room for recovery after surgery.

-- Enlist the help of someone to transport you home and support you in the first few days
+• Enlist the help of someone to transport you home and support you in the first few days.

 Recovery Timeline after Breast Augmentation by Fat Transfer